 Digital Nomads, symbols of freedom!
 They travel the world, work wherever they want and discover country after country.
 The most beautiful places on Earth are their destinations!

-So why would they come to Tenerife?
+So why Tenerife is the perfect destination for digital nomads?
 Why should the hidden Canary Islands be interesting for Digital Nomads?

-Tenerife’s airport takes you wherever you want to go.
-Not only is flying to mainland Spain very cheap but you can go almost anywhere you want.
+Tenerife’s airport (two of them to be exact) take you wherever you want to go.
+Not only is flying to mainland Spain is very cheap but you can go almost anywhere you want.
 Africa isn’t far away, so getting to Morocco, for example, is not time-consuming or expensive at all.

 The other Canary Islands, of course, are also easy to reach by airplane.
-You won’t just have the option of driving over by ferry.
+You won’t just have the option of driving over by ferry, although it’s not the worst choice at all.
+You can see the amazing blue Atlantic ocean and who knows, maybe you can see dolphins meanwhile.

 In conclusion, the aircraft connection towards and away from the biggest Canary Island is perfect for people who are looking for cheap flights to nearly everywhere in the world.